The College Nurses

-Please take time to read the following important information relating to health issues, which the College Nurse has collated for you.
+Please take time to read the following important information relating to health issues, which the College Nurses have collated for you.

-The College Nurse can provide you with nursing care, treatment, advice and support within clinic times.
-If appropriate, she can visit you in your room if you are ill.
+The College Nurses can provide you with nursing care, treatment, advice and support within clinic times.
+If appropriate, a nurse will visit you in your room if you are ill.
 The clinic (room O5) has many health related leaflets and useful information on health matters inside and outside its door for you to help yourself.
-During clinic times you can come and see her without an appointment, otherwise you can schedule an appointment.
-Please keep a note of the clinic times for your own reference and refer to Downing’s Health pages for further information.
+During clinic you can make an appointment on Moodle to see a College Nurse.
+Please refer to Downing’s Health pages for further information and clinic times.

 It is important that your immunisations are up to date prior to your arrival in Cambridge; please see the University’s advice and vaccine checklist for newly arriving students regarding the MenACWY (Meningitis), MMR (Measles, Mumps and Rubella) and Influenza (flu) vaccinations.
 Please make arrangements to be immunised now, if necessary.

 All new university entrants including international students, if you are a first year entrant up to 25 years of age, are strongly advised to obtain the MenACWY vaccination from your General Practitioner (GP).
 Alternatively, you should request this vaccination from your new GP once registered, if you did not receive the vaccine before arriving in Cambridge.
 Please refer to this leaflet for further information.

 Important - all students reading Medicine or Biological Natural Sciences who have a genetic condition (eg cystic fibrosis) or are immunosuppressed must notify the Tutorial and Admissions Office immediately so that arrangements can be put in place when handling pathogens during practical classes.